 Explain why you didn’t submit your coursework or sit your exams.

-If you didn’t make use of the Mitigating Circumstances or Exceptional Coursework Extension Process, or didn’t get help from your Academic Mentor or Course Leader, then you need to explain why you didn’t make use of these options.
+If you didn’t make use of the Mitigating Circumstances, or didn’t get help from your Academic Mentor or Course Leader, then you need to explain why you didn’t make use of these options.

 TERMINATION FOR LOW OR NON-ATTENDANCE

 Your statement should focus on what prevented you from attending and why you didn't contact the University or Faculty about it.